Today's Articles

 Eight Manifesto signees, 1957

-Dr. Allison Williams, Senior Pastor of Trinity Presbyterian Church, and 79 other white-American Atlanta pastors signed the Manifesto, also published in The Atlanta Journal.
-This document clearly stated their opposition to the "hatred, defiance, and violence" which followed the Supreme Court's granting of "full privileges of first-class citizenship" to Black Americans through the 1954 Brown vs. Board of Education decision.
+Dr. Allison Williams, Senior Pastor of Trinity Presbyterian Church, and 79 other white-American Atlanta pastors signed the Manifesto, which was also published in The Atlanta Journal.
+This document clearly stated their opposition to the "hatred, defiance, and violence" that followed the Supreme Court's 1954 Brown vs. Board of Education decision granting "full privileges of first-class citizenship" to Black Americans.

-The manifesto's publication represented bold defiance of the prevailing attitude in many areas of Atlanta, the surrounding communities, and the state.
-Fully aware of the potential personal and professional risks, it established these men as courageous and unafraid to stand for that which is "true, honest, and just."
+The manifesto's publication boldly defied the prevailing attitude in many areas of Atlanta, the surrounding communities, and the state.
+Fully aware of the potential personal and professional risks, it established these men as courageous and unafraid to stand for what is "true, honest, and just."

 Pictured are (front from left) Dr. Monroe F. Swilley, Dr. Harry A. Fifield, Dr. Herman L. Turner, and Rev. Milton L. Wood.
 In the back are Dr. Charles L. Allen, Rev. Harrison McMains, Dr. Dow Kirkpatrick, and Rev. Robert E. Lee.